nathanrayburn/dai-lab-fileio-A/README.md

 You can also run the unit tests from your IDE.

 Open the directory `./fileioapp` in your IDE (*not* the root directory of the repository).
-Your IDE should recognize the project as a Maven project and import it.
+Because of the `pom.xml`file your IDE should recognize the project as a Maven project and import it.

 ![VS Code testing](./images/vscode-testing.png) ![Intellij IDEAN testing](./images/idea-testing.png)